|

 or simply to ensure we never forget the individual words that "ANZAC" stands

-for.
 As well, in order to achieve the appearance of consistency in their

 published material, some people try to avoid using "Anzac" and largely